-- A range of assessment methods will be employed.
-However, there will be a presumption of continuous assessment with assessment tasks spread throughout the academic year. - Assessments may be both formative and summative - The pass mark for all undergraduate level assessments is 40% - All learners must achieve a pass mark in order to progress.
+A range of assessment methods will be employed.
+However, there will be a presumption of continuous assessment with assessment tasks spread throughout the academic year.

-• At least one External Examiner shall be appointed.
+- Assessments may be both formative and summative - The pass mark for all postgraduate level assessments is 50% - All learners must pass all modules. - At least one External Examiner shall be appointed.